apache/fluo-website/README.md

     ```

 2. Modify `docs/index.md` to point to new release and update the `latest_recipes_release` variable in `_config.yml`.

+3. Run this command to generate Javadocs from your Fluo release tag repo and
+   copy them to this repo.
+The command assumes that you have a tag in your Fluo
+   repo named after your release version (i.e 1.0.0-beta-1):

+    ```bash
+    ./_scripts/gen-javadoc.sh 1.0.0-beta-1 /path/to/repo/fluo-recipes /path/to/fluo-io.github.io/apidocs/fluo-recipes
+    ```

+4. Modify `apidocs/index.md` to point to the new javadocs that you just generated.

 [Jekyll]: http://jekyllrb.com/
 [Gemfile]: Gemfile